 When no light is present, the LASCR is OFF; no current will flow through the load.
 But when the LASCR is illuminated, it turns ON, allowing the current to flow through the load.
 The resistor in this circuit is used to set the triggering level of the LASCR.

-One thought on “Optothyristors: Features & Principle of Operation”
+One response to “Optothyristors: Features & Principle of Operation”